 Chapter 4 Nonlinear Dynamics in One Dimension

-You’re watching a video of bacteria under a microscope.
+You’re watching bacteria under a microscope.
 At first, the population doubles every twenty minutes—classic exponential growth.
-But something curious happens as the petri dish fills up.
-The doubling slows, then stops altogether.
-The population doesn’t collapse; it stabilizes at some maximum level, fluctuating gently around a steady state.
+But as the petri dish fills, something curious happens.
+The doubling slows, then stops.
+The population doesn’t collapse; it stabilizes at some maximum level, fluctuating gently around equilibrium.

-This isn’t failure of our exponential model—it’s the emergence of something far richer: nonlinear dynamics.
+This isn’t a failure of the exponential model—it’s the emergence of something richer: nonlinear dynamics.
 Where linear equations gave us predictable exponential curves, nonlinear equations reveal systems that can settle into equilibrium, oscillate between states, or exhibit behavior so complex it appears random.

-In our previous post, we conquered separable differential equations using the power of separation of variables.
+In our previous post, we conquered separable differential equations using separation of variables.
 We learned to predict when hot chocolate reaches drinking temperature and how salt accumulates in mixing tanks.
 But those examples shared a crucial limitation: they were fundamentally linear in their dependent variables.
-Today, we venture beyond this comfortable realm into the fascinating world of nonlinear dynamics.
+Today, we venture into the fascinating world of nonlinear dynamics.

 4.1 When More Becomes Different

-The simplest model capturing this reality is the logistic equation:
+The simplest model capturing this is the logistic equation:

 \[\frac{dN}{dt} = rN\left(1 - \frac{N}{K}\right)\]